-This week the internet went into meltdown when the BBC announced that the new fictional TV character Doctor Who was to be played by a female actor.
+This internet went into meltdown when the BBC announced that the new fictional TV character Doctor Who was to be played by a female actor.
 You would have thought that the BBC had announced that they were to screen 24/7 pottery classes while trebling the licence fee, or to reduce the number of TV shows to one a day, that show being puppy torture sessions.

 It seems that despite the fearful Sea Devils, the dreadful Daleks and the unnerving Weeping Angels, for some people a female Doctor Who is just too scary!